hiyama341/KO-of-exocellulases/README.md

 ## Data
 The data in this repository includes:

-- An excel file of the Aspergillus mutant strains and their corresponding identifiers
+- An Excel file of the Aspergillus mutant strains and their corresponding identifiers
 - Differentially expressed genes for each strain.
 - Genome sequences - were obtained from FungiDB and are provided in gb format.